 • Pareto analysis depends on selecting appropriate data categories to represent the problem.
 The nature of categorization can introduce bias and influence the results.

-• Pareto analysis focuses on quantitative data, like counts or frequencies of occurrences.
-This numerical data emphasis may overlook the problem's qualitative aspects, such as root causes, context, or underlying dynamics.
+• Pareto analysis focuses on quantitative data, such as counts or frequencies of occurrences.
+This emphasis on numerical data may overlook the problem's qualitative aspects, such as root causes, context, or underlying dynamics.

 • Static representation of problems at a specific point in time, but they do not capture changes or trends over time.
 Continuous monitoring and updating of Pareto charts are necessary to ensure their relevance and effectiveness.